 - Applications for the seven-year medical programs and the seven-year optometry program are accepted only for September admission and are due December 1st

 - Music applications must be received by November 1st for Early Decision.

-- Art applicants must have their portfolio review completed by November 30th (for Early Decision candidates) or February 15th (for General Admission applicants.)
+- Art and Interactive Multimedia applicants must have their portfolio review completed by November 30th (for Early Decision candidates) or February 15th (for General Admission applicants.)